aws-samples/amazon-quicksight-assets-as-code-sample/README.md

 3. **asset-definition.json**
     - This is the JSON file that will be used in the create-analysis or update-analysis APIs to either create a new analysis or update an existing analysis.

-You can call the API using the CLI as noted below, or use AWS SDKs in your programming language of choice.
+You can call the API using the AWS CLI as noted below, or use AWS SDKs in your programming language of choice.
 ```
 aws quicksight update-analysis --cli-input-json file://asset-definition.json --region us-east-1 --profile [your-aws-profile-here]
 ```